 - 1. Disrespectful behavior Contemptuous or disrespectful treatment of students, administrators, staff, faculty, or other employees, including abusive or vulgar language. - 2.
 Unauthorized recording Recording, or causing to be recorded, the voice or image of any member of the university community without first obtaining the recorded person's permission, or the written permission of the President. - 3.
 Dating relationships Engaging in a dating or other romantic relationship with any student at William Carey University.
 This may include inappropriate show of affection toward a student by a faculty or staff member. - 4.
 Use of alcohol Use or possession of alcoholic beverages on campus, or at university-sponsored activities off-campus, or as a representative of the university at any event. - 5.
 Lying and falsification Intentionally giving false information to university officials. - 6.
-Profanity, cursing, or vulgar or suggestive language.

-- 7. Sexual misconduct Engaging in or advocating engagement in sexually immoral acts or lifestyles is deemed inappropriate by the university.
+Profanity, cursing, or vulgar or suggestive language. - 7.
+Sexual misconduct Engaging in or advocating engagement in sexually immoral acts or lifestyles is deemed inappropriate by the university.
 Such acts and lifestyles deemed inappropriate include any act of sexual relations outside of marriage, adultery, cohabitation with an unmarried partner, incest, and sexual abuse.
-Sexual acts on university premises are prohibited, except in apartments designated by the university as married apartments, in accordance with this section. - 8.
-Encouraging, facilitating or coercing students to engage in any behaviors listed above.
+Sexual acts on university premises are prohibited, except in apartments designated by the university as married apartments, in accordance with this section.

+8. Encouraging or facilitating students in behavior listed in #7.